laneyoder/wordpress-instructional/instructions.md

 title: WordPress Instructional
 ---

-# Uploading your static html site to wordpress and make it html friendly.
+# Upload your static html site to Wordpress and make it user friendly.

 ## Introduction